nikolakasev/presentations/How-to-stay-happy-in-a-corporate-world.md

 ---

 ## Most Respectful Interpretation
-### What is the most generous assumption I can make?
+### What is the most generous assumption I can make:
+- About this person’s intentions
+- or what this person said?

+---

+## Give
+### And Expect Nothing in Return

 ---